Japanese Title note Baka to Test to Shoukanjuu (Literal): "Idiots, Tests, and Summoned Beasts"

 Yuuji: "Second Male".

-Meido: Hideyoshi and Akihisa, although the in the latter's case the anime and light novel differ in how this happens.
+Meido: Hideyoshi and Akihisa, although in the latter's case the anime and light novel differ in how this happens.
 In the anime Akihisa wore it to get away from Miharu.
-In the light novel and the OVA he wore it to get revenge on a pair of 3-A boys badmouthing Class F's Maid Cafe.
+In the light novel and the OVA he wore it to get revenge on a pair of 3-A boys badmouthing Class F's Chinese Cafe.

 This becomes a plot point in episode 5-7 of Season 2 when Akihisa is blackmailed on it.
 He and Yuuji convince the FFF, and later, the entire male student body, to help them find the blackmailer, which basically involves them against a lot of girls and the teachers.

 Misplaced Retribution: In Season 2 Episode 5, while at the training camp, the girls find a hidden camera in their locker room, and proceed to punish Akihisa, Yuuji, and Kouta (but not Hideyoshi, whom the girls considered "a victim" like them).
 Yuuji then says he really wants to look in there now, because they were already punished for the crime they didn't commit, and they still needed to find out who the blackmailer was for Akihisa.
 The camera actually turned out to be from Miharu, but no one suspected her of it, and she was attempting to blackmail Akihisa so he'd stay way from Minami.

 Mission Control: Yuuji often performs this role when Class F is fighting the other classes.
 Luckily he's pretty Bad Ass himself, so when some enemy class students try to sneak around Class F's defenses, he soundly stomps the would-be attackers.